 The Utility has a portfolio of RECs that it can sell to any energy user, and generation of the REC is not in this contract

-that Party C and other Party C will transfer RECs on a periodic basis

-Agnostic to production or consumption the contract is to trade a REC between two entities.
-The entities can specify the resource, however are not trading that resources generation solely a financial instrument.
-Entities could be Banks, Utilities, End Use customers etc.

-that Party D plans to build a plant and contracts both generation and REC to Party B

 Step II

 Create data sets potential transactions for REC contracts using the terms defined in Phase I Contract.
 Focus use cases upon the Voluntary REC, as defined in the Annual Plan Item.
 This phase should outline the process for entering, revising, withdrawing and closing out a REC contract.
 As a basis for a voluntary REC, these transactions would be limited to activity between the original contract parties, and as such would not address transferring a REC into or out of any other REC types.